matthewblain/crosstowntrail-web/cue-sheets/bike-south.md

 Crosstown Trail Bike Cue Sheet, Southbound

+Note: This route is a combination of roads, paved pathways, and dirt trails.
+Several sections have stairways or other barriers, a detour is provided for each of them.
+No detour is provided for singletrack trails but connections are available on roads.

 ## Section 5 - Bike South
 Lands End to Geary and Park Presidio
 3.2 miles / 375' elevation gain